The Bankrate promise

 Build credit with the help of someone else

-The main benefit of becoming an authorized user on a credit card is the fact that you can lean on another person’s good credit to build your own.
-Provided the card issuer reports credit balances and payments to the credit bureaus, on-time payments made on the card by the primary cardholder will be added to your credit history and boost your score over time.
+The main benefit of becoming an authorized user on a credit card is that you can lean on another person’s good credit to build your own.
+Provided the card issuer reports credit balances and payments for authorized users to the credit bureaus, on-time payments made on the card by the primary cardholder will appear on your credit history and could boost your score over time.

 Additionally, the primary user’s length of credit history becomes the authorized user’s length of credit history.
 That’s one reason many parents add their teenage children as authorized users on their credit cards.
 They might give them a copy of the card to use for emergencies, or they might keep it tucked away for a few years.
-Either way, when the child turns 18 and is able to apply for their own credit card, they already have years of credit history to help them out.
+Either way, when the child is ready to apply for their own credit card, they already have years of credit history to help them out.
 Because of this, it’s possible for a credit history to show as older than the person who has it.

 You don’t have to get approved for your own card